wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="https://www.youtube.com/watch?v=X48VuDVv0do&t=1h46m19s">NinaK</a>:
    * <a target="_blank" href="https://kubernetesbyexample.com//ns/">kubernetesbyexample.com: Namespaces</a>

+Namespaces provide a <strong>scope</strong> for names, as a way to divide cluster resources.

-PROTIP: Each UUID created by K8s is unique across all namespaces within a cluster.
+PROTIP: Each UUID created (described) by K8s is unique across all namespaces within a cluster.

+Namespaces are intended for use in environments with many users spread across multiple teams.

 K8s namespaces are used to separate resources (network, files, users, processes, IPCs, etc.) into
 <strong>virtual clusters</strong> inside a K8s cluster.